Preparing for the birth of a dog. How dogs give birth If suddenly your dog gives birth, what to do?

 – 1-2 ml syringes for injections if necessary (+ 5-10 ml for subcutaneous injections depending on the size of the dog);

-You will also need a watch to mark the time of the puppies' births and a notepad to record the details of the puppies (these will come in handy in the future), in a conspicuous place - the phone number of your veterinarian.
+You will also need a watch to mark the time of birth of the puppies and a notepad to record the details of the whelping (they will come in handy in the future), with your veterinarian's phone number displayed in a visible place.
 It is also great to have a scale for weighing newborn puppies.
-The weight of the puppy at birth, among other details of whelping, should also be recorded in a notebook.
+The puppy's birth weight, among other whelping details, should also be recorded in a notebook.

 Bitches usually whelp between 58 and 63 days.
 Large litters are born earlier, and small ones a little later.
-In small breeds, bitches usually mate three days earlier than usual.
-In the last days before whelping, you need to monitor the body temperature of the bitch.
+In small breeds, bitches usually whelp three days earlier than the normal average.
+In the last days before whelping, you need to monitor the bitch’s body temperature.
 The normal temperature measured in the anus is about 38.5°C. Two days before giving birth, the bitch's temperature usually drops to 37°C or even lower.
-But since this is not always the case, you need to be attentive to all other signs of approaching whelping.
+But since this does not always happen, you need to be attentive to all other signs of impending whelping.
 And yet, more often than not, if the temperature remains normal, then the bitch is unlikely to whelp in the next 24 hours.
-Before whelping, it is good to give the bitch a not very strong laxative so that she clears the intestines.
+Before whelping, it is good to give the bitch a mild laxative to help her cleanse her intestines.

 The most objective indicators of the last days of pregnancy are :

 1. lowering of the abdomen.
-Puppies are well palpable and move (7-10 days before birth);
+Puppies can be easily palpated and move (7-10 days before birth);

-2. Relaxation of the ligaments of the pelvis, the appearance of mobility of the sacral bone (2-3 days before delivery);
+2. Relaxation of the pelvic ligaments, the appearance of mobility of the sacral bone (2-3 days before birth);

-3. The appearance of viscous transparent discharge from the vagina - the mucous plug leaves (2-3 days before the onset of labor);
+3. The appearance of viscous transparent vaginal discharge - the mucous plug comes off (2-3 days before the onset of labor);

-It is better if 2-3 days before the expected birth, you call the veterinarian or clinic, warning in advance of a possible call, in any case, the necessary phone numbers should be in a conspicuous place.
+It is better if, 2-3 days before the expected birth, you call a veterinarian or clinic, warning in advance about a possible call; in any case, the necessary phone numbers should be in a visible place.

 First signs

-A few days before giving birth, the bitch will probably refuse to go far from home for a regular walk, will seek a place to be alone, may refuse to eat.
-Many dogs, especially at the first whelping, become very restless, running around the house in desperation.
+A few days before giving birth, the bitch will probably refuse to go far from home for a regular walk, will begin to look for a place of solitude, and may refuse to eat.
+Many dogs, especially during their first whelping, become very restless and run around the house in despair.
 They often whine and moan.
-They begin to scrape in the corners or tear their bedding, showing with all appearance that they do not feel well at all.
+They start scratching in the corners or tearing up their bedding, showing with all their appearance that they are not feeling well at all.
 Before giving birth, the bitch becomes more tender and especially affectionate with her owners.
-A few hours before the start of the fight, she often lies in a very typical position, so dogs rarely lie - she lies down with her front legs fully extended, her head lowered between them with a particularly mournful expression of her eyes.
-She looks pleadingly at her master all the time, it is noticeable how worried she is.
+A few hours before the onset of contractions, she often lies in a very typical position, the way dogs rarely lie - she lies down with her front legs fully extended, her head lowered between them with a particularly mournful expression in her eyes.
+She always looks pleadingly at her owner, it is noticeable how worried she is.

-If the dog is whelping for the first time, it is better if you show it to a veterinarian 2-3 days before the birth.
-A few days before giving birth, milk appears, especially in dogs that have already given birth, the stomach drops, the topline sags.
-But it must be taken into account at the first birth, and especially with small litters, all these signs may be unexpressed.
+If the dog is whelping for the first time, it is better if you show it to a veterinarian 2-3 days before giving birth.
+A few days before giving birth, milk appears, especially in dogs that have already given birth, the stomach drops, and the top line sags.
+But it is necessary to take into account during the first birth and especially with small litters that all these signs may not be expressed.

 Contractions

-A few hours before the onset of contractions, the vagina swells, the loop becomes very soft, thick, sticky secretions appear from it, which dog breeders often do not notice, especially in small breed bitches.
+A few hours before the onset of contractions, the vagina swells, the loop becomes very soft, and a thick, sticky discharge appears from it, which dog breeders often do not notice, especially in small breed bitches.
 At the same time, the temperature drops to 37°C.

-Whelping begins with a restless state, often accompanied by trembling, the dog may at times pant rapidly, scraping and tearing the bedding in the crate.
+Puppyhood begins with a restless state, often accompanied by trembling, the dog may at times pant, scratch and tear the bedding in the box.
 This condition can last from one to 24 hours.
-Therefore, be patient, do not fuss and do not excite the dog.
+Therefore, be patient, do not fuss and do not worry the dog.
 So far everything is going according to plan.

-The stages of labor activity can be divided into three parts:
+The stages of labor can be divided into three parts:

 First stage - expansion of the birth canal.

-Second stage - breeding a puppy, when contractions are visible and felt, it continues with normal childbirth up to two hours.
+Second stage - delivery of the puppy, when contractions are visible and felt, they last up to two hours during normal labor.

-Third stage - removal of the placenta and membranes.
+Third stage – removal of the placenta and membranes.
 They usually come out within 5-15 minutes after the puppy is born.
-Sometimes they go out with the next puppy.
+Sometimes they come out with the next puppy.

-The anxiety stage, which appears at the beginning of whelping, is caused by an increase in intra-abdominal pressure.
-The contractions of the uterus at this time are still irregular and weak, so they are not noticeable.
-Between contractions, the muscles of the uterus relax and gradually the body of the uterus, the vagina and the loop expand.
-The pains are initially vague and uncomfortable, so the dog becomes more and more restless.
-She looks back anxiously, turns around, then lies down, but soon gets up again, it is definitely noticeable how unwell she is.
+The restlessness stage, which occurs at the beginning of whelping, is caused by an increase in intra-abdominal pressure.
+Uterine contractions at this time are still irregular and weak, so they are not noticeable.
+Between contractions, the muscles of the uterus relax and gradually the body of the uterus, vagina and loop expand.
+The pain is vague and unpleasant at the beginning, so the dog becomes more and more restless.
+She looks back anxiously, spins around in place, then lies down, but soon gets up again, clearly noticeable how unwell she is.
 Some bitches vomit at this time, almost all refuse to eat.
-Abundant mucous secretions appear from the loop, which lubricate the birth canal, preparing them for the passage of the puppy.
+Abundant mucous secretions appear from the loop, which lubricate the birth canal, preparing it for the passage of the puppy.
 Until the contractions become strong, regular and noticeable, they cannot harm the bitch or puppy.

-With an increase in the intensity of labor pains, the second stage begins, when uterine contractions - contractions - are joined by attempts - contractions of the abdominal muscles.
-At this time, the bitch usually lies down and when she strains, she firmly presses her back and croup against the wall of the box.
-Well, if she has at the same time an emphasis for paws.
+With an increase in the intensity of labor contractions, the second stage begins, when the contractions of the uterus - contractions - are joined by pushing - contractions of the abdominal muscles.
+At this time, the bitch usually lies down and when she tenses, she presses her back and croup firmly against the wall of the box.
+It’s good if she has a paw rest.

-Most females whelp lying on their right side, but some prefer to whelp standing up, others do this and that.
+Most bitches whelp lying on their right side, but some prefer to whelp standing, others do this or that.
 Gradually, the water bubble with the puppy is pushed through the opening of the pelvis into the vagina.
-First, the water bubble presses on the cervix and passes into the birth canal, gradually the canal becomes softer and expands more and more, until, finally, the uterus, cervix and vagina make up one wide birth canal.
+First, the water bladder presses on the cervix and passes into the birth canal, gradually the canal becomes softer and expands more and more, until finally the uterus, cervix and vagina form one wide birth canal.

-In the second stage of labor, uterine contractions can be felt by placing a hand on the female's abdomen.
+During the second stage of labor, uterine contractions can be felt by placing your hand on the bitch's belly.
 Contractions become regular, strong, and the uterus hardens with each contraction and then gradually relaxes.
-In the intervals between contractions, the bitch relaxes, breathes heavily and looks with an absent look.
-During contractions, she may even scream.
+In the intervals between contractions, the bitch relaxes, breathes heavily and looks absently.
+During contractions she may even scream.

 The appearance of puppies

-The logical conclusion of the attempts should be the appearance of a puppy.
-Gradually, the water bubble with the puppy enters the pelvis under the action of contractions, and then it is pushed further towards the exit from the vagina, passing part of the way with each strong contraction.
-The lowest pup in the uterine horn comes out first, unfortunately it is often the largest in the litter and therefore the most difficult to birth.
-Often in this section of the puppy's path, with the greatest force of the contraction, the bubble breaks.
+The logical conclusion of the efforts should be the appearance of a puppy.
+Gradually, the water bladder with the puppy, under the influence of contractions, enters the pelvis, and then is forcefully pushed further towards the exit from the vagina, passing part of the way with each strong contraction.
+The lowest puppy in the uterus emerges first; unfortunately, it is often the largest in the litter and therefore its birth is the most difficult.
+Often on this part of the puppy's path, when the contraction is at its strongest, the bubble bursts.
 Sometimes he appears from the loop several times and disappears again.

-The appearance of a water bladder should not be confused with the harbinger of the birth of a puppy with a fetal bladder and the bladder that appeared from the loop during attempts should be torn.
+The appearance of a water bubble should not be confused with a harbinger of the birth of a puppy by a fetal bladder, and the bladder that appears from the loop during pushing bursts.
 This cannot be done.

-It is easy to determine if the puppy is walking by feeling the crotch above the loop.
-There will be noticeable swelling - it must be touched.
-If there is a bubble, it will be soft to the touch, and the puppy will feel like something solid and solid.
+It is easy to determine whether the puppy is walking by feeling the crotch above the loop.
+There will be noticeable swelling there - you need to touch it.
+If a bubble comes, it will be soft to the touch, but the puppy will feel like something hard and solid.
 After the bubble bursts, nature allows the dog to rest a little to gather strength for the last very strong, even powerful contractions before the birth of the puppy.
-These contractions are extremely painful and exhausting, accompanied by strong contractions of the muscles of the abdomen and diaphragm.
-All these muscle movements push the passive puppies until finally the first one comes out.
+These contractions are extremely painful and debilitating, accompanied by strong contractions of the abdominal muscles and diaphragm.
+All these muscle movements push the passive puppies until, finally, the first one comes out.

 The puppy is usually born head first, back up.
-Gradually, the puppy moves along the birth canal, and his head reaches the loop.
-At this point, the bitch has a short rest before the next contraction, which should push the puppy's shoulders through the opening of the pelvis, this is the most difficult moment in the birth of the puppy, after which he simply slips out of the birth canal.
+Gradually, the puppy moves along the birth canal, and its head reaches the loop.
+At this moment, the bitch has a short rest before the next contraction, which should push the puppy's shoulders through the opening of the pelvis, this is the most difficult moment in the birth of the puppy, after which it simply slips out of the birth canal.

-Usually a puppy is born in a bubble, sometimes the bubble bursts at the time of birth.
-While the puppy was walking through the birth canal, the placenta began to separate, sometimes it manages to separate from the wall of the uterus, and by the time the puppy comes out, it can follow the umbilical cord along with it.
+Usually the puppy is born in a bubble, sometimes the bubble bursts at the moment of birth.
+While the puppy was walking along the birth canal, the placenta began to separate; sometimes it manages to separate from the wall of the uterus and by the time the puppy comes out, it can follow the umbilical cord along with it.

-After the puppy is expelled, there is usually another contraction before they stop for a while, this contraction pushing out the membranes and the placenta if it did not come out with the puppy.
-After the puppy exits the uterus, it contracts in size, which causes the complete separation of the placenta and at the same time the contraction and closure of the blood vessels damaged during the separation of the placenta.
-The uterus contracts rapidly and the cervix remains open so that the membranes and placenta are expelled easily and are usually expelled immediately after each pup is born.
-Sometimes their exit may be delayed, but then the last one will push the puppy following in front of it.
+After the puppy is expelled, there is usually one more contraction before they stop for a while, this contraction will push out the membranes and placenta if it did not come out with the puppy.
+After the puppy leaves the uterus, it contracts in size, which causes the complete separation of the placenta and at the same time the compression and closure of blood vessels damaged during the separation of the placenta.
+The uterus contracts quickly and the cervix remains open so that the membranes and placenta are expelled easily and usually come out immediately after each puppy is born.
+Sometimes their exit may be delayed, but then the placenta will be pushed in front of it by the following puppy.

-Not all dogs attempt to remove the sheath from the puppy and treat the umbilical cord.
-Of course, the bitch must be allowed to rest, but it is very important that the host quickly breaks the membrane of the amniotic sac near the muzzle of the newborn puppy, otherwise he may suffocate.
+Not all dogs try to remove the membrane from the puppy and treat the umbilical cord.
+Of course, the bitch should be allowed to rest, but it is very important that the person delivering the baby quickly ruptures the membrane of the membranes near the newborn puppy's muzzle, otherwise he may suffocate.

-If the whelping goes without complications, then the bitch herself tears the shell of the bubble with her teeth, frees the puppy, and then bites the umbilical cord.
-She should be allowed to do all this herself if she wants to.
-The exceptions are round-headed breeds such as Bulldogs and Pekingese, some toy breeds, and any other breed with bad teeth.
-Some dogs, especially from disproportionately built breeds, have a hard time whelping, they cannot bend over and reach their loop until all the puppies are born, so they cannot help them at birth.
-In this case, the entire processing of the puppy must be carried out by a person.
+If whelping proceeds without complications, then the bitch herself tears the membrane of the bladder with her teeth, frees the puppy, and then bites the umbilical cord.
+She should be allowed to do it all herself if that's what she wants.
+The exceptions are round-headed breeds such as bulldogs and Pekingese, some toy breeds, and any other breeds with poor teeth.
+Some dogs, especially those of disproportionately built breeds, have a hard time whelping and are unable to bend over and reach their loop until all the puppies are born, so they cannot help them at birth.
+In this case, a person must carry out all the processing of the puppy.

-All bitches, regardless of breed, should be supervised at this stage of whelping, as some bitches can be very rough with their babies, especially if they have not had puppies before.
-Some bitches pull the umbilical cord with their teeth even after they have bitten it.
-Do not let the bitch do this, as an umbilical hernia may form.
+All bitches, regardless of breed, should be observed at this stage of whelping, as some bitches can be very rough with their babies, especially if they have not had puppies before.
+Some bitches pull the umbilical cord with their teeth even after they bite it.
+Do not allow the bitch to do this, as an umbilical hernia may form.

-The puppies are usually born strong and healthy, being licked hard by their mother and quite roughly nudged and turned over.
-This is great because it stimulates the puppies in every way, especially breathing and circulation.
-Thorough licking dries out the puppies and causes the first stool.
-A strong pup knows exactly how to reach the nipple, and some puppies get to the rear nipples and start suckling while connected to the mother by the umbilical cord, that is, before they are fully born.
+Puppies, as a rule, are born strong and healthy, their mother licks them diligently and rather roughly pushes them with her nose and turns them over.
+This is wonderful because it stimulates the puppies' vital functions in all respects, especially breathing and blood circulation.
+Thorough licking dries out the puppies and causes the first loss of feces.
+A strong puppy knows exactly how to reach the nipple, and some puppies reach the rear nipples and begin to suck while connected to the mother by the umbilical cord, that is, even before they are fully born.
 Sucking puppies stimulates uterine contractions and speeds up whelping.

-It's important to know!
-If more than 2 hours have passed from the moment of the onset of attempts and the departure of water to the appearance of the fetus, this is an occasion to urgently resort to the help of a veterinary specialist!
+Important to know!
+If more than 2 hours have passed from the moment the pushing began and the water broke until the appearance of the fetus, this is a reason to urgently seek the help of a veterinary specialist!

 Puppies stuck in the birth canal, especially if the bladder has burst, will die without assistance, and can also put the health of the dog itself at risk.

 If the bitch has not bitten the umbilical cord, it can be easily torn.
-The umbilical cord has an area where it is weakened and often breaks itself in this place.
-The best case is when the umbilical cord is long enough and does not break during the birth of the puppy, and the placenta comes out with or immediately after the puppy.
-In this case, you should first help the bitch to release the puppy from the membranes and wipe it from the mucus, only after that you can deal with the umbilical cord.
-The puppy should not be allowed to crawl, dragging the placenta along the umbilical cord, as an umbilical hernia may occur.
+The umbilical cord has a section where it is weakened and often breaks itself in this very place.
+The best case is when the umbilical cord is long enough and does not break during the birth of the puppy, and the placenta comes out with the puppy or immediately after it.
+In this case, you should first help the bitch free the puppy from the membranes and wipe it of mucus, only after that you can deal with the umbilical cord.
+The puppy should not be allowed to crawl, dragging the placenta along with it on the umbilical cord, as an umbilical hernia may occur.

-Before separating the umbilical cord, you need to carefully "milk" the blood in it towards the puppy.
+Before separating the umbilical cord, you need to carefully “milk” the blood in it towards the puppy.
 This will be his last internal nourishment from his mother.
-Do not cut the umbilical cord - this usually causes a little bleeding, which weakens the puppy.
-If, after the birth of the puppy, the placenta is still in the birth canal, then, after squeezing the blood, clamp the part of the umbilical cord at the very loop of the bitch with medical surgical forceps.
-In this way, you can keep the placenta so that after the rupture of the umbilical cord it does not go back into the uterus.
-Now grab the umbilical cord with your thumb and forefinger at a distance of 2-3 cm from the puppy's stomach, and with the index and thumb of the other hand even further from the puppy's tummy, about 2-3 cm.
+There is no need to cut the umbilical cord - this usually causes slight bleeding, which weakens the puppy.
+If after the birth of the puppy the placenta is still in the birth canal, then, after squeezing out the blood, pinch part of the umbilical cord at the very loop of the bitch with medical surgical forceps.
+In this way, you can hold the placenta so that after the umbilical cord ruptures, it does not go back into the uterus.
+Now grab the umbilical cord with your thumb and forefinger at a distance of 2-3 cm from the puppy’s belly, and with the index and thumb of the other hand even further from the puppy’s tummy, about 2-3 cm.
 Keep the hand farthest from the puppy completely still.
 With the hand closest to the puppy, pull the umbilical cord towards the puppy and it will immediately break.
 In this case, the blood vessels stretch and narrow, there will be no bleeding and there will be no need to tie the umbilical cord.
-There is also no need to use any antiseptic and certainly not iodine!
+There is also no need to use any antiseptic and, of course, never iodine!

-If the puppy comes out without a shell, if he is covered in blood or green liquid, it is very important to free his nose and mouth from this so that he can start breathing on his own as soon as possible.
+If the puppy comes out without a shell, if he is covered in blood or green liquid, it is very important to clear his nose and mouth of this so that he can begin to breathe on his own as quickly as possible.

 Intervals

-Most dogs puppies every 15-30 minutes.
-Sometimes 4-6 puppies will be born one after the other, and then if the litter is large, there may be a break of 1-2 hours before the next batch of puppies arrive.
-A litter of 12-14 puppies often takes anywhere from a few hours to a full day, and sometimes it can take longer.
+Most dogs whelp within 15-30 minutes of each other.
+Sometimes 4-6 puppies will be born one after the other and then if the litter is large there may be a 1-2 hour break before the next batch of puppies arrives.
+A litter of 12-14 puppies often takes anywhere from a few hours to a full day to be born, and can sometimes take longer.

-When a bitch is too exhausted after giving birth to a puppy and refuses to lick and stimulate it, this should be done with a hard heated towel by the delivery person.
+When the bitch is too exhausted after the birth of any puppy and refuses to lick and stimulate it, this should be done with the help of a hard, heated towel by the person delivering the baby.

-The delay in the release of the next puppy for more than 2-2.5 hours is a reason to call the veterinarian!
+A delay in the release of the next puppy by more than 2-2.5 hours is a reason to call the veterinarian!

-The afterbirth is called everything that comes out with the puppy - the fetal membranes, the umbilical cord and the placenta.
-Sometimes the umbilical cord is so short that at the time of the birth of the puppy itself is torn from tension and the placenta, not having time to leave, remains in the uterus or in the vagina.
-After 15 minutes, she comes out on her own or is pushed out at birth by the next puppy.
+The afterbirth is everything that comes out with the puppy - the membranes, umbilical cord and placenta.
+Sometimes the umbilical cord is so short that at the moment the puppy is born, it breaks from tension and the placenta, before it can be released, remains in the uterus or vagina.
+After about 15 minutes, she comes out on her own or is pushed out at birth by the next puppy.

-The afterbirths must be counted and thus the number of afterbirths eaten by the bitch, and possibly not coming out at all, can be established.
+The afterbirths need to be counted and thus determine the number of afterbirths eaten by the bitch, and perhaps the number of afterbirths that did not come out at all.

-Most often, the release of placenta from puppies born last is delayed.
-These puppies may have occupied the far end of the uterine horn and take longer to exit.
-If by chance the placenta or parts of it remain in the uterus, metritis may develop, i.e. inflammation of the uterus and the consequences of this will be extremely serious.
+Most often, the release of placenta from puppies that are born last is delayed.
+These pups may have occupied the far end of the uterine horn and are taking longer to emerge.
+If by chance the placenta or parts thereof remain in the uterus, metritis may develop, i.e. inflammation of the uterus and the consequences of this will be extremely serious.

-If there is any doubt about the release of all afterbirths or the delivery of the last placenta is delayed, you need to call a veterinarian.
+If there is any doubt about the release of all placenta or the release of the last placenta is delayed, you need to call a veterinarian.

-It's important to know!
-If the placenta or dead puppy is not removed from the uterus within 60 hours after birth, the dog will die!
+Important to know!
+If the afterbirth or dead puppy is not removed from the uterus within 60 hours after birth, the dog will die!

-Immediately after birth, the shell must be removed from the puppy so that he can breathe: this is done by the bitch or the person taking delivery.
-The puppy usually opens its mouth once or twice, then begins to breathe.
-At first, breathing is shallow and rather weak, but soon it becomes completely normal.
-A very bad sign if the puppy is breathing with its mouth open.
-Some puppies will be born as if completely dead, motionless and without signs of breathing.
-It is very important that the puppy starts breathing immediately after birth.
-As soon as breathing returns to normal, he will crawl with great energy to the mother's nipples, quickly find the nipple and begin to suck.
+Immediately after birth, the membrane must be removed from the puppy so that it can breathe: this is done by the bitch or the person delivering the baby.
+The puppy usually opens his mouth once or twice, then begins to breathe.
+At first the breathing is shallow and rather weak, but soon it becomes completely normal.
+It is a very bad sign if the puppy breathes with his mouth open.
+Some puppies will be born completely dead, motionless and without signs of breathing.
+It is very important that the puppy begins breathing immediately after birth.
+As soon as breathing returns to normal, he will crawl towards his mother’s nipples with great energy, quickly find the nipple and begin to suck.

-The first milk - colostrum - contains a mild laxative and it is very important that this milk enters the puppy's intestines as soon as possible.
-It stimulates peristalsis and promotes bowel movements.
+The first milk - colostrum - contains a mild laxative and it is very important that this milk gets into the puppy's intestines as soon as possible.
+It stimulates peristalsis and ensures bowel movement.
 A puppy's first stool (meconium) is a black, sticky mass that accumulates in the intestines before birth.
-It is important that the meconium is passed as soon as possible, because until this happens, normal digestion cannot begin.
-When a bitch licks a puppy, she also stimulates intestinal activity.
-If a weak puppy is born, he has to be helped additionally by massaging the tummy with a small piece of moistened cotton until he empties his intestines.
+It is important that the meconium passes as soon as possible, since until this happens, normal digestion cannot begin.
+When the bitch licks the puppy, she also stimulates intestinal activity.
+If a weak puppy is born, he has to be given additional help by massaging his tummy with a small piece of moistened cotton wool until he has a bowel movement.

-Childbirth in a dog is a rather “dirty process”, so change the litter after the birth of each puppy and the afterbirth, do not force the dog and puppies to lie in a puddle and mud!
+Giving birth to a dog is quite a “dirty process”, so change the bedding after the birth of each puppy and after the birth of the placenta, do not force the dog and puppies to lie in a puddle and mud!

 After whelping

-As soon as the bitch finishes whelping, she should be given some warm tea with milk and glucose.
-During whelping, in between the births of puppies, she should also be offered a warm drink, as well as a small piece.
-The birth of puppies is a big test for a bitch.
-The amount of fluid she loses with water blisters and bleeding should be gradually replaced.
-She should not be allowed to drink too much immediately after whelping - she should be offered to drink a little, but often.
+As soon as the bitch finishes whelping, she needs to be given some warm tea with milk and glucose.
+During whelping, in the intervals between the births of puppies, she should also be offered a warm drink, as well as a small piece.
+The birth of puppies is a great test for a bitch.
+The amount of fluid that she loses through water bubbles and bleeding must be gradually replaced.
+She should not be given too much to drink immediately after whelping - she should be offered to drink little by little, but often.

-The bitch will be very tired after the effort, and in order to restore her strength, she must be kept warm, not disturbed and left for a while completely alone with her puppies.
+After all the effort, the bitch will be very tired and to regain her strength she needs to be kept warm, not disturbed and left completely alone with her puppies for a while.

-After giving birth, there will be spotting for some time, especially noticeable in females of large breeds.
-These discharges will continue for a week or a little longer.
+After giving birth, there will be some spotting for some time, especially noticeable in large breed bitches.
+This discharge will continue for a week or a little longer.

-The bitch will have a rather weak stomach for a few days after whelping, this is considered normal, although if the stomach seems to be working very badly, the bitch should be given a few tablets of activated charcoal.
-Strong medications should not be given because whatever the bitch takes will be passed on to the puppies through her milk.
+The bitch will have a rather weak stomach for a few days after whelping; this is considered normal, although if her stomach seems to be working very poorly, the bitch should be given a few tablets of activated charcoal.
+Strong medications should not be given because anything the bitch takes will be passed on to the puppies through her milk.

-Nutrition in the first days after childbirth should also be in small portions and dietary.
-If the bitch is given too high a calorie diet immediately after whelping, milk production can be overstimulated and there will be much more than the puppies need.
-This can cause overflow of the mammary glands, and then their inflammation, especially if the litter is small.
+Meals in the first days after childbirth should also be in small portions and dietary.
+If the bitch is given too high-calorie food immediately after whelping, milk production can be over-stimulated and there will be much more milk than the puppies need.
+This can cause congestion of the mammary glands, and then inflammation, especially if the litter is small.
 Natural raw meat should not be given in the first week!

-In the first week, the bitch should be taken away from the puppies so that she can relieve herself, four times a day for about 5-10 minutes each time.
-In the second week, the walk time can be increased to 15-30 minutes.
-Walking stimulates the secretion of milk, in addition, at least minimal physical activity is needed so that the bitch gradually restores her condition.
+During the first week, the bitch should be taken away from the puppies so she can relieve herself, four times a day for approximately 5-10 minutes each time.
+In the second week, the walking time can be increased to 15-30 minutes.
+Walking stimulates milk production; in addition, at least minimal physical activity is needed so that the bitch gradually restores her condition.

-After walking, the nipples should be wiped with a damp cloth and dried, after which you can allow the bitch to return to the puppies.
+After a walk, the nipples should be wiped with a damp cloth and dried, after which the bitch can be allowed to return to the puppies.

-It must be remembered that at this time the bitch is experiencing great mental and physiological stress and it is better that no one disturbs her when she lies in the “nest” with her puppies.
-Cleaning in the box should be done in the absence of the bitch, while she is on a walk.
-In these early days it is best to keep the bitch out of the way, the owner should refrain from displaying the cute litter to his friends until the puppies are a little older and the bitch is no longer so nervous.
-The appearance of strangers is usually very upsetting for the bitch, especially if she is a very caring mother.
+It must be remembered that at this time the bitch experiences great mental and physiological stress and it is better that no one disturbs her when she is lying in the “nest” with her puppies.
+Cleaning the box should be done in the absence of the bitch while she is out for a walk.
+In these first days, it is better not to allow strangers near the bitch; the owner should refrain from showing off the cute litter to his friends until the puppies are a little older and the bitch is no longer so nervous.
+The appearance of strangers usually upsets the bitch very much, especially if she is a very caring mother.

-Here we have described how normal births occur in dogs, but we must always remember that there are often deviations from the norm, in the form of an incorrect presentation of puppies, narrow birth canals in a dog, large puppies, etc. This is especially true for owners of dogs of the so-called "extreme" breeds: toy breeds, breeds of dogs with a shortened muzzle, giant breeds.
-It is important to remember that with all the deviations from the norm that we talked about here, you must urgently contact veterinary care, and not try to correct the situation yourself.
+Here we have told you how childbirth normally occurs in dogs, but you should always remember that there are often deviations from the norm, in the form of malpresentation of puppies, narrow birth canals in dogs, large puppies, etc. This is especially true for owners of dogs of so-called “extreme” breeds: toy breeds, dog breeds with a shortened muzzle, giant breeds.
+It is important to remember that with all the deviations from the norm that we talked about here, you should urgently seek veterinary help, and not try to correct the situation yourself.

-Childbirth is a process that cannot be stopped or delayed, so “wait for everything to work out” in this case is unacceptable!
+Childbirth is a process that cannot be stopped or delayed, so “waiting for everything to work out” is unacceptable in this case!

-Used materials of the article from the site http://www.zoovet.ru
+Materials from the article were used from the site http://www.zoovet.ru

-You need to prepare: clean soft cloths for wiping the puppies, a hand towel, sterile gauze wipes, iodine, hydrogen peroxide, bandage, cotton swabs, vaseline oil, a heating pad, a small box for weaning puppies during the birth of the next, a bowl for the placenta, sterile scissors .
+It is necessary to prepare: clean soft cloths for drying puppies, a hand towel, sterile gauze wipes, iodine, hydrogen peroxide, bandage, cotton swabs, Vaseline oil, a heating pad, a small box for placing puppies during the birth of the next, a bowl for afterbirth, sterile scissors .

-In the pharmacy you need to buy insulin syringes, oxytocin, decynon (hemostatic), calcium gluconate, sulfocamphocaine or magnesia (heart drugs), do not forget to calm yourself.
+At the pharmacy you need to buy insulin syringes, oxytocin, decinone (hemostatic), calcium gluconate, sulfocamphocaine or magnesia (heart medications), do not forget a sedative for yourself.

-Be sure to prepare a box for childbirth with low sides.
-At the bottom, you can put a dense rug wrapped in waterproof diapers.
+It is imperative to prepare a birthing box with low sides.
+At the bottom you can put a thick mat wrapped in waterproof diapers.

-During childbirth, you can not leave the dog alone even for a minute.
+During childbirth, you should not leave your dog alone even for a minute.
 You should always be ready to help her.
 During contractions, the bitch will begin to worry, and during breaks she may lie down.
-You must make sure that she does not jump from a chair to a sofa or from a sofa to the floor!
+You must ensure that she does not jump from the chair to the sofa or from the sofa to the floor!

-Keep a close eye on the dog's loop.
-As soon as the bubble appears, then the firstborn will be born soon.
+Keep a close eye on your dog's loop.
+As soon as the bubble appears, the first child will be born soon.

 During childbirth

-In no case do not try to break through this bubble or pull it out.
-Watch what position the puppies are in.
-They can be born with their head and hind legs forward.
-If the puppy comes out with its hind legs, then it must go with its legs down.
+Do not under any circumstances try to break through or pull out this bubble.
+Observe the position in which the puppies walk.
+They can be born with their heads and hind legs first.
+If the puppy comes out with his hind legs, then he should walk with his paws down.

-In the event that the puppy comes out with its hind legs up, try turning it around.
-To do this, lubricate with Vaseline, cleanly washed and disinfected fingers, insert them into the loop and try to turn the puppy to the correct position clockwise.
+If the puppy comes out with its hind legs up, try turning it around.
+To do this, lubricate your cleanly washed and disinfected fingers with Vaseline, insert them into the loop and try to turn the puppy to the correct position clockwise.

-If the head comes out and the dog's pushing stops, stroke the dog's belly with strong but gentle strokes from the ribs to the pelvis.
-This should trigger a new attempt.
+If the head appears and the dog has stopped pushing, stroke the dog's belly with strong but gentle movements from the ribs to the pelvis.
+This should cause a new push.

-If the pushing has stopped and the puppy is stuck halfway, coming out with its hind legs first, your help is needed.
-To do this, you need to take a gauze napkin, wrap the back of the puppy and move it with a twisting movement in a spiral, clockwise and towards you.
+If the pushing stops, and the puppy is stuck halfway, walking forward with his hind legs, your help is needed.
+To do this, you need to take a gauze napkin, wrap the back of the puppy and move it with a twisting motion in a spiral, clockwise and towards you.
 Don't pull the puppy, just move it!
-This should cause a push.
+This should cause some pushing.

-If this does not help, then massage the abdomen and, after waiting for an attempt, carefully pull the puppy out.
-In no case do not pull the puppy without an attempt, this can cause numerous ruptures of the uterus.
+If this does not help, then massage the abdomen and, after waiting for the push, carefully pull the puppy out.
+Never pull the puppy without pushing, this can cause multiple uterine ruptures.

-When the puppy was born, he needs to cut off the umbilical cord at a distance of 1.5-2 cm from the puppy's abdomen, treat it with hydrogen peroxide and iodine.
-Rub the puppy with a soft cloth, he should squeak.
+When the puppy is born, he needs to cut off the umbilical cord at a distance of 1.5-2 cm from the puppy’s belly, treat it with hydrogen peroxide and iodine.
+Rub the puppy with a soft cloth, it should squeak.
 Give the baby to the mother immediately.
 Help him take the nipple if he can't.

-As soon as the next attempts have begun, the born puppies must be removed in a separate box and closed so that they do not freeze.
-On the first day, the temperature in their nest should be at least 28 ° C.
+As soon as the next attempts begin, the born puppies must be placed in a separate box and closed so that they do not freeze.
+On the first day, the temperature in their nest should not be lower than 28°C.

 After childbirth

-When all puppies have been born, count the number of afterbirths.
+When all the puppies are born, count the number of afterbirths.
 There should be as many of them as there are puppies.
-If you are still sure that one or more afterbirths did not work out, wait a few hours.
+If you are still sure that one or more afterbirths have failed, wait a few hours.

-If everything remains unchanged, inject oxytocin 0.2-0.3 cc.
-If this did not help, and the bitch began to have greenish discharge, call the doctor immediately!
+If everything remains unchanged, give an injection of oxytocin 0.2-0.3 cc.
+If this does not help, and the bitch begins to have greenish discharge, call a doctor immediately!

-On the first day after birth, measure the temperature.
+On the first day after birth, measure your temperature.
 The norm is up to 39 degrees.
-If the temperature rises, and atypical greenish or purulent discharge is observed, be sure to call a doctor.
+If your temperature rises and unusual greenish or purulent discharge is observed, be sure to call a doctor.
 Delay can cost the dog his life.

-If the dog eats willingly and the mood is good, then the birth was successful and there is no need to worry.
+If the dog eats willingly and is in a good mood, then the birth was successful and there is no need to worry.

 The birth of a new life is always extremely pleasant.
-But taking part in childbirth is a responsible and rather complicated matter.
-For such an event, one must be prepared not only physically, but also mentally.
+But taking part in childbirth is a responsible and quite complicated matter.
+You need to be prepared for such an event not only physically, but also mentally.

 You will need

-• clean rags, scissors, small boxes, soft rags, heating pad or lamp (heat source).
+• clean rags, scissors, small boxes, soft rags, a heating pad or lamp (heat source).

-First you need to know that the gestational age is 62-65 days.
-Therefore, starting from the 60th day, you must be extremely attentive to the condition of your pet.
-It is recommended to take leave during the last term of pregnancy and for the first time until the puppies grow up.
-The fact is that mother dogs differ, for example, from mothers in that a cat will never crush her kitten, but a dog, alas, can easily.
-In addition, childbirth is a very complex process.
-Especially if the dog is the first time, she has no experience, and it will be very difficult for her to cope, which can subsequently lead to the death of puppies.
+First you need to know that the gestation period is 62-65 days.
+Therefore, starting from day 60, you need to be extremely attentive to the condition of your pet.
+It is recommended to take leave during the last stage of pregnancy and for the first time, until the puppies grow up.
+The fact is that mother dogs differ, for example, from mother dogs in that a cat will never run over her kitten, but a dog, alas, can easily.
+In addition, childbirth is a very difficult process.
+Especially if it’s the dog’s first time, she has no experience, and it will be very difficult for her to cope on her own, which can subsequently lead to the death of the puppies.

-To understand that childbirth is about to begin, it is necessary to observe the dog.
-Approximately 24 hours before birth, the dog's body temperature drops (38-39 degrees).
-The dog becomes restless, tries to hide, hide.
-By this time, clean rags, scissors, small boxes (preferably from under shoes), a soft cloth, a table lamp or a heating pad should already be ready.
+To understand that labor is about to begin, you need to observe the dog.
+Approximately 24 hours before giving birth, the dog's body temperature drops (38-39 degrees).
+The dog becomes restless and tries to take cover and hide.
+By this time, clean rags, scissors, small boxes (preferably from under shoes), a soft cloth, a table lamp or a heating pad should be ready.

-Childbirth begins with discharge from the female's vagina, dark mucus appears, after a while attempts begin (or, in other words, contractions).
+Childbirth begins with discharge from the female’s vagina, dark mucus appears, and after a while, pushing (or in other words, contractions) begins.
 By this time everything should be ready.
-Perhaps the dog will start at night, but never, at any time of the day, you should not leave him alone.
-For a dog, the presence of the owner is a moral support.
-After the onset of contractions, after a while, a fetus should appear in the opening of the vagina.
-At this stage, the puppy is surrounded by a fetal membrane (bladder).
-In no case should you pierce it until the baby's head is completely on the surface, otherwise the puppy will choke on the amniotic fluid.
-After the puppy has appeared, it is worth helping the dog with the umbilical cord.
-To begin with, you can slightly pull the umbilical cord towards the fetus (but only very carefully, not with sudden movements), after the puppy, the afterbirth should come out.
-You can offer the dog to gnaw the umbilical cord itself, or you can use scissors to carefully cut it, leaving at least 2 cm from the puppy.
+The dog may start at night, but you should never leave it alone at any time of day.
+For a dog, the presence of the owner is moral support.
+After the contractions begin, after some time the fetus should appear in the vaginal opening.
+At this stage, the puppy is surrounded by a fruit membrane (bladder).
+Under no circumstances should you pierce it until the baby's head is completely on the surface, otherwise the puppy will choke on the amniotic fluid.
+After the puppy has arrived, it is worth helping the dog with the umbilical cord.
+To begin with, you can slightly pull the umbilical cord towards the fetus (but only very carefully, not with sudden movements), the placenta should follow the puppy.
+You can invite the dog to gnaw the umbilical cord itself, or you can use scissors to carefully cut it, leaving at least 2 cm from the puppy.
 It is advisable to let the dog eat the afterbirth, at least one from the entire litter.
-Childbirth can last from 1 hour to 2 days, depending on the number of puppies and the complexity of the birth.
-Don't worry if the puppy walks feet first - a third of the puppies in a litter can be born this way.
-In this case, the main thing to remember is that you should not pull the puppy and in no case should you damage the bladder, otherwise the baby's chances of survival will be almost zero.
+The birth can last from 1 hour to 2 days, depending on the number of puppies and the complexity of the birth.
+Don't worry if the puppy walks feet first - a third of the puppies from the litter may be born this way.
+In this case, the main thing to remember is that you should not pull the puppy and under no circumstances should you damage the bladder, otherwise the baby’s chances of survival will be almost zero.

-After the birth of each puppy, it should be wiped with a soft, warm cloth, and the mouth should be cleaned of amniotic fluid.
-Sometimes it happens that the baby has to be resuscitated - if the fetus does not breathe, but it moved during childbirth, it may still be possible to save it.
-In this case, an indirect heart massage should be done.
+After each puppy is born, it should be wiped with a soft, warm cloth, and the mouth should be cleared of amniotic fluid.
+Sometimes it happens that the baby has to be resuscitated - if the fetus is not breathing, but it moved during birth, perhaps it can still be saved.
+In this case, you should do indirect cardiac massage.
 It's quite difficult, but the effort is worth the life saved.
-To help the baby, you should put a soft cloth on your hand that warms well and with your finger, gently rub the baby's chest, thus starting his heart.
-You can also try to pipette excess fluid from the lungs with a pipette - for this, it is enough to put pipettes with pre-deflated air into the baby's mouth.
-If there is no liquid, a few “breaths” and “exhalations” can be made with a pipette, i.e. create artificial lung ventilation.
-But, unfortunately, it is impossible to fully expect that the baby will get out, but there is still a chance.
-Next, you should put the puppies to the chest and make sure that the kids stick to it.
-Immediately after childbirth, colostrum appears (the most useful).
-Further, after 10-15 minutes, you should put the baby in a box, previously covered with a soft cloth.
-After giving birth, all bedding should be changed to clean rags.
-Boxes with cubs should be kept near the female, in front of her, so that she does not worry.
+To help the baby, you should put a soft cloth on your hand, which warms well, and with your finger, gently rub the baby’s chest, thus starting his heart.
+You can also try to pump out excess fluid from the lungs with a pipette - to do this, just put the end of the pipette with pre-deflated air into the baby’s mouth.
+If there is no liquid, you can make several “inhalations” and “exhalations” with a pipette, i.e. create artificial ventilation.
+But, unfortunately, you cannot fully expect that the baby will pull through, but there is still a chance.
+Next, you should place the puppies to the breast and be sure to ensure that the babies latch onto it.
+Immediately after childbirth, colostrum appears (the most beneficial).
+Next, after 10-15 minutes, you should put the baby in a box previously covered with a soft cloth.
+After birth, all bedding should be changed to clean rags.
+Boxes with cubs should be kept near the female, in her sight, so that she does not worry.

-If you are afraid to give birth, you have no experience or weak nerves, it is better to seek help from a veterinarian.
-Many veterinary clinics provide home visit services.
+If you are afraid of giving birth, you have no experience or weak nerves, it is better to seek help from a veterinarian.
+Many veterinary clinics provide home visiting services.

 Useful advice

-If you have children who are curious to see puppies being born, it’s better not to let them go to birth, firstly, this can injure the child’s psyche, and secondly, it will cause unnecessary anxiety in the dog.
+If you have children who are curious to watch the birth of puppies, it is better not to let them near the birth, firstly, this can traumatize the child’s psyche, and secondly, it will cause unnecessary anxiety in the dog.

 Sources:

-The appearance of puppies in a dog is a joyful event that the owners need to approach responsibly.
-Often, ignorant people believe that pets do not need any help and are able to cope with childbirth on their own.
-However, this opinion is erroneous.
-Childbirth is a great stress for the dog and can be fraught with complications.
-It is very important that the owner at this moment be present next to the pet, be able to provide her with the necessary assistance and be able to call the veterinarian at home in an emergency.
+The birth of a dog's puppies is a joyful event that owners need to approach responsibly.
+Often, uninformed people believe that pets do not need any help and are able to cope with childbirth on their own.
+However, this opinion is wrong.
+Childbirth is very stressful for a dog and can be fraught with complications.
+It is very important that the owner is present with the pet at this moment, is able to provide her with the necessary assistance and is able to call a veterinarian at home in an emergency.

 You will need